lizhangqu/support-application/README.md

 ### Support-Application

-support-application is a library which can get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.
+ - support-application is a library which can get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.
+ - support-application is a library which can open the activity like url

 ### Changelog